Ganglioneuroma is a tumor of the autonomic nervous system.

 Exams and Tests

-The best tools to identify a ganglioneuroma are:
+The best tests to identify a ganglioneuroma are:

 - CT scan of the chest, abdomen, and pelvis